-- All generators offer their output at -\$1,000/MWh due to a constraint between the Latrobe Valley and the Victorian RRN - Basslink offers to transport energy northwards at -\$1,000/MWh - The cost of supplying RRNVic from Latrobe Valley generators is -\$1,000/MWh - The cost of supplying RRNVio from Hydro Tasmania is (-\$1,000) + (-\$1,000) = -\$2,000/MWh - > Hydro Tasmania is dispatched
+- All generators offer their output at -\$1,000/MWh due to a constraint between the Latrobe Valley and the Victorian RRN - Basslink offers to transport energy northwards at -\$1,000/MWh - The cost of supplying RRN{vic} from Latrobe Valley generators is -\$1,000/MWh - The cost of supplying RRN{Vic} from Hydro Tasmania is (-\$1.000) + (-\$1.000) = -\$2.000/MWh - > Hydro Tasmania is dispatched

 Hydro Tasmania is required to publish a compliance report each time it instructs Basslink to offer negative prices.
 Figure 6.2 shows the number of days and trading intervals over which negative offers across Basslink in a northward direction have occurred since 2008, which is relatively infrequently.

-While this graph provides a broad indication of the materiality of the issue, the Commission notes that it does not incorporate the market value to Victorian generators of not being dispatched.
+While this graph provides a broad indication of the materiality of the issue, the Commission is aware that it does not incorporate the market value to Victorian generators of not being dispatched.
+GDF Suez Australian Energy (GDFSAE) has estimated that the cost of Basslink making negative price offers across two days in 2010 was \$3.5 million for the affected Latrobe Valley generators.27

-The AEMC also notes that the extent to which Basslink can displace Latrobe Valley generation is relatively limited, given Basslink's maximum northward capacity of 610 MW compared with around 7,200 MW of Latrobe Valley generation capacity.
+Although the Commission has not verified this information, it does appear that 2010 was an outlier and that \$3.5 million, while not insignificant, is a small fraction of turnover in the NEM, which was \$9.6 billion across 2009-10.28 The AEMC also notes the extent to which Basslink can displace Latrobe Valley generation is relatively limited, given Basslink's maximum northward capacity is 610 MW compared with around 7,200 MW of Latrobe Valley generation capacity.